Cervical Spine Fracture in Emergency Medicine Workup

 Radiographic evaluation is indicated in the following:

-Recent literature has examined the need for c-spine imaging in patients who are low risk for unstable fracture or ligamentous injury.
-The Canadian C-Spine Rules (CCR) and the National Emergency X-Radiography Utilization Group (NEXUS) criteria allow clinicians to "clear" low-risk patients of c-spine injury, obviating the need for radiography.
-Additionally, a model was developed specifically for injured children.[8]
+The literature has examined the need for C-spine imaging in patients at low risk for unstable fracture or ligamentous injury.
+The Canadian C-Spine Rules (CCR) and the National Emergency X-Radiography Utilization Group (NEXUS) criteria allow clinicians to "clear" low-risk patients of C-spine injury, obviating the need for radiography.
+Additionally, a model was developed specifically for injured children.
+[2, 9, 18, 40]

-To be clinically cleared using the CCR, a patient must be alert (GCS 15), not intoxicated, and not have a distracting injury (eg, long bone fracture, large laceration).
-The patient can be clinically cleared providing the following:
+To be clinically cleared using the CCR, a patient must be alert (GCS 15), must not be intoxicated, and must not have a distracting injury (eg, long bone fracture, large laceration).
+The patient can be clinically cleared provided the following criteria are met:

-- A low risk factor that allows safe assessment of range of motion exists.
-This includes simple rear end motor vehicle collision, seated position in the ED, ambulation at any time posttrauma, delayed onset of neck pain, and the absence of midline cervical spine tenderness.
+• A low risk factor that allows safe assessment of range of motion exists.
+This includes simple rear end motor vehicle collision, seated position in the ED, ambulation at any time post trauma, delayed onset of neck pain, and absence of midline cervical spine tenderness.

-- The patient is able to actively rotate their neck 45 degrees left and right.
+• The patient is able to actively rotate the neck 45 degrees left and right.

-The NEXUS criteria state that a patient with suspected c-spine injury can be cleared providing the following:
+The NEXUS criteria state that a patient with suspected C-spine injury can be cleared provided the following are true:

-Both studies have been prospectively validated as being sufficiently sensitive to rule out clinically significant c-spine pathology.
-The CCR were shown to be more sensitive than the NEXUS criteria (99.4% sensitive vs 90.7%), and the rates of radiography were lower with the CCR (55.9% vs 66.6%).[9]
-Debate still exists as to which criteria are more useful and easier to apply.
+Both studies have been prospectively validated as being sufficiently sensitive to rule out clinically significant C-spine pathology.
+The CCR were shown to be more sensitive than NEXUS criteria (99.4% sensitive vs 90.7%), and rates of radiography were lower with CCR (55.9% vs 66.6%).
+[41] Debate continues as to which criteria are more useful and are easier to apply.

 A standard trauma series is composed of 5 views: cross-table lateral, swimmer's, oblique, odontoid, and anteroposterior.